biaoyanf/biaoyanf.github.io/_pages/cv.md

   * Course: Natural Language Processing COMP90042

 * Research Assistant at InplusLab, Sun Yat-sen University (Guangzhou, China), Apr, 2017-Jun, 2018
   * Detailed Achievements: 1.
 Implemented HTCondor distributed framework to support high throughput computing; 2.
-Utilized NLP methods for news detection task, which predict if it is written by machine.
+Utilized NLP methods for news detection task, predicting if it is written by machine.
 3. "Sequential topology recovery of complex power systems based on reinforcement learning", paper accepted at journal: Physica A: Statistical Mechanics and its Applications
   * Supervisor: Prof. Zibin Zheng and A/Prof. Jiajing Wu

 <!-- * Tutor at School of Data and Computer Science, Sun Yat-sen University (Guangzhou, China), 2017, Semester 2